GregM1991/portfolio/README.md

 **TLDR: I want a job at Canva..
 I'm hoping this impresses someone enough to get me into the interview process.**

 So it's been a while since I looked at my portfolio, about 3 years.
-I'm sure this is common for most developers, I took a look at it and borked.
-She no good.
+I'm sure this is common for most developers but I took a look at it and it's borked.
 So it needed a touch up to say the least.

 Since I started doing Software Engineering, Canva has been the unicorn, the place to work, the Holy Grail.
 So when I was scrolling through their [canva-life](https://www.lifeatcanva.com/en/canva-life/) page and I had an interesting idea to take the page, and map my portfolio content on to it.
 I did this for a few reasons: